-Welcome to our eLearning Jargon Buster – an ever-evolving glossary of industry terminology to keep close by as a handy reference.
+Welcome to our Jargon Buster – an ever-evolving elearning glossary to explain online learning and training industry terminology – to keep close by as a handy reference.

 Keen to learn more about the latest in elearning technology and techniques, but don’t know your AICC from your xAPI?
 Don’t worry – we’re here to help.

 There are so many new buzzwords and acronyms flying around in this field of education and training that elearning will soon need its own dictionary.
 We thought it would be useful to provide an intro to many of the most commonly discussed terms, so here they are from 0 to 9 and A to Z…

 One of the key benefits of elearning is the ability to make the learning experience available any time and anywhere – often suiting hard to reach learners and the training of staff outside of the workday.

 A model for Learning and Development where 70% of learning is experiential (sometimes known as ‘on-the-job training’), 20% is through others (peer to peer or social learning) and 10% is from formal coursework and training.
 This a broad, research-based framework for facilitating optimal learning, often attributed to McCall, Lombardo and Eichinger from their studies 1996.
 However, Charles Jennings, Co-founder of the 70:20:10 Institute, has been the most notable proponent of this formula for eLearning and L&D in recent years.